 Commercial leases can last as little as a few months, or as long as 20 years or more.
 In contrast, multifamily apartment leases are typically 12 months, with some leases ranging as long as 24 months.
 However, before a lease is up, a landlord has the option of allowing a tenant to renew their lease.
 Whether they want a tenant to renew is up to several factors, including the tenants behavior, as well as individual factors involving the property.

 Securitization is the process in which commercial or residential real estate loans are pooled together, packaged into a financial product, and sold to investors on the secondary market.
 Not all types of commercial real estate loans are securitized, but many are.
-For instance, CMBS and conduit loans are always securitized and sold as commercial mortgage backed securities.
-In contrast, many, but not all HUD multifamily loans and Fannie Mae/Freddie Mac multifamily loans are securitized.

 Debt Coverage Ratio (DCR), is a measurement of a property’s net operating income divided by its debt service.
-A property’s Debt Coverage Ratio, which is also known as its Debt Service Coverage Ratio (DSCR), is one of the most important eligibility factors for commercial real estate loans.
-Keep in mind that net operating income can be calculated by subtracting a property’s gross revenue by its operating expenses.
+A property’s Debt Coverage Ratio, which is also known as its Debt Service Coverage Ratio (DSCR), is one of the most important eligibility factors for Commercial Real Estate Loans Keep in mind that net operating income can be calculated by subtracting a property’s gross revenue by its operating expenses.
 DCR/DSCR can also be applied to an entire company, as well as a single property, which is more relevant in the case of owner-occupied commercial properties.

-How Does Earnest Money Work in Commercial Real Estate?
+Earnest Money in Commercial Real Estate

 Commercial equity lines of credit, also known as CELOCs, involve a commercial real estate owner being given a line of credit that allows them to borrower against the equity in their property.
 Commercial equity lines of credit can be used for a variety of purposes, including growing your business by hiring new employees, obtaining new inventory, financing property improvements, or even purchasing a new piece of real estate.
 CELOCs are much like the home equity lines of credit (HELOCs) found in residential real estate.